 In 1970, only 9% of medical students were women, but within ten years, the rate increased to 25%.
 By 2016, 49.8% of students enrolling in medical school were female.
-While this ratio is a tremendous increase from the rates of the mid-20th century, the rates of pay for female physicians and surgeons are still disproportionate to the earnings of male physicians and surgeons.
+While this ratio is a tremendous increase from the those of the mid-20th century, rates of pay for female physicians and surgeons are still disproportionate to the earnings of male physicians and surgeons.

 According to the 2015 United States Census, 33% of physicians and surgeons were women, but on average, they received a median salary of $0.74 to each dollar their male counterparts make.
 This means that these female professionals average $91,000 less per year for performing the same work that their male peers do.